(In)Visible signatures of the minimal dark abelian gauge sector: Limits from Hadronic Decays

 \subsection{Belle II}

 The Belle II experiment~\cite{Belle-II:2010dht} is operating at the asymmetric SuperKEKB $e^+e^-$ (4 GeV/7 GeV) collider aiming to collect about a billion $\Upsilon$(4S) events in about ten years of data taking.
 The idea is to work in the intensity frontier to try to observe signatures of BSM particles and processes by means of measuring rare flavor physics reactions at lower energies with very high precision and at the same time improve the measurements of the SM parameters~\cite{Belle-II:2018jsg}.
-The range of beam energies covers the $\Upsilon$(1S) and $\Upsilon$(6S) resonances, the main contributions for our signal comes, however, from $\Upsilon$(1S, 2S, 3S) as they have larger branching ratios to leptons.
+Although the range of beam energies covers from the $\Upsilon$(1S) up to the $\Upsilon$(6S) resonance, the main contributions for our signal comes from $\Upsilon$(1S, 2S, 3S) as they have larger branching ratios to leptons.
 We will assume here Belle II will take data equivalent to 40 times Belle running luminosity in each of these modes according to table 2 of ref.~\cite{Belle-II:2018jsg}, i.e. 240 fb$^{-1}$, 10$^{3}$ fb$^{-1}$ and 120 fb$^{-1}$, respectively, for $\Upsilon$(1S), $\Upsilon$(2S) and $\Upsilon$(3S), corresponding to $4\times 10^{9}$, $6.3 \times 10^9$ and $4.8 \times 10^{8}$ events.

 The signal here is $\Upsilon \to \gamma S$ and the corresponding branching ratio can be obtained in terms of BR$(\Upsilon \to e^+ e^-)$ as